top of page

 • It does appear that The Puma is on a higher level than Silent Tactic and probably deserves a much higher placement on this list but the Tapit factor for both strongly favors board-hit, not win.

 • Danon Bourbon would also sit with these two as a 2nd generation Tapit offspring with the same type of minor flaws within the mare's configurations.
-Technically, The Puma stands above the other two if a choice needed to be made.
+Technically, The Puma stands above if a choice needed to be made.

 The reason these two are joined together is of course the probability of at least one not getting a safe and secure trip.
 The main reason though, is because they are both 2nd generation Tapit offspring.
 Tapit boys in the Derby hit the board (barely) and never win the Derby outright.
 Someday, and it could be Derby 152, that stat will change, but leaving fate to the mare bloodlines with both still say no historically.
 With that in mind, they could easily secure a bottom spot if the pace allows.
 Danon Bourbon would be the alternate to Silent Tactic if so inclined.
 The Puma would stay.